Aston Shakespeare F.C.

-Aston Shakespeare Football Club was an English football club from Aston, then in Staffordshire, England.
+Aston Shakespeare Football Club was an English football club from Aston, then in Warwickshire, England.

 History

 The club seems to have taken its name from the Shakespeare Inn in nearby Park Lane.
 The club's original playing fields near Aston Cross were built by Edwin Samson Moore, who had set up the Midland Vinegar Company in 1874, and later bought the rights to HP Sauce.
-Shakespeare's first recorded match is a 2-1 defeat at Aston Victoria in 1879.
+Shakespeare's first recorded match is a 2–1 defeat at Aston Victoria in 1879.

-The Astonians first entered the Birmingham Senior Cup in 1884-85, beating Asbury 7-1 at home in the first round, but losing 9-1, again at home, to Walsall Town in the second.
+The Astonians first entered the Birmingham Senior Cup in 1884–85, beating Asbury 7–1 at home in the first round, but losing 9–1, again at home, to Walsall Town in the second.